smford/eeh-esp32-rfid/README.md

 - Make override codes be stored as a nested array within the config struct and in json.
 Hard to arrange, instead used simple csv method

 ## Done
+- API token implementation for laptop to esp32
 - Clean up Authentication success or failed messages
 - Display available wifi networks: https://github.com/me-no-dev/ESPAsyncWebServer#scanning-for-available-wifi-networks
 - Make function to print web admin args for debugging